matusrebro/Biocybernetics/README.md

 # DiabetesStuff
-Modeling and simulation of glucose metabolism
+Modeling and simulation of biological systems